Irby, Merseyside: Governance

 The village is part of the parliamentary constituency of Wirral West.
-The current member of parliament is Margaret Greenwood, a Labour MP who is the fourth representative for the constituency.
-The previous incumbent of the post, the third representative for the constituency, was Esther McVey, a Conservative politician who was MP from 2010 until 2015.
-The second representative, Stephen Hesford, was a Labour MP from 1997 until 2010.
-In 1983, the first representative of the newly formed constituency was David Hunt, a Conservative MP, who was elected at a by-election for the former Wirral constituency, from 1976.
+It is currently represented by Labour MP Matthew Patrick.

 Earlier MPs have included Selwyn Lloyd, a former Foreign Secretary, Chancellor of the Exchequer and Speaker of the House of Commons, as well as William Lever, the founder of Lever Brothers.

 Economy

 Shops

-Irby's small shopping area has a McColl's convenience store, which includes a branch of the Post Office.
+Irby's small shopping area has a Morrisons local convenience store, which includes a branch of the Post Office.
 The shopping area also includes hairdressers, a florist, fast food outlets, restaurants and an off licence.

 Services

 Arrowe Park Hospital is about a mile from the centre of the village, and includes an Accident and Emergency department.
 Irby is served by a pharmacy and a dentist.

 Irby has an MOT test centre on Mill Hill Road.
 The Irby telephone exchange serves 6,653 residential premises and 155 non-residential premises.
 The exchange is operated by BT and provides ADSL services, among others.